shervn/at3dcv2018/README.md

 # at3dcv

-This is a project for "Advanced Topics in 3D Computer Vision" Praktikum course, offered by TUM in Winter Semeser 2019.
+This is a project for "Advanced Topics in 3D Computer Vision" Praktikum course, offered by TUM in Winter Semester 2019.
 In this project, we have implemented a pipline to do a 3D recunstrion of a scene, using a depth camera, segment the objects and then use the data to do augmentations.

 ## Getting Started